ukm4ks/Project-Cube/README.md

 - **GeckoLib** – Animation library for entities and items.
 - **Player Animation Library** – Advanced animation system for players.
 - **Porting Lib** – Compatibility layer for mods originally made for Forge.
+- **64 Stackable Signed Books** – Allows written books to stack up to 64 instead of 16.

 ## ⚙️ Optimization & Visuals